-A powerful and effective residual insecticide, Deosect, produced by Zoetis, is specially developed for the control of flies and lice on horses.
+A powerful and effective residual insecticide, Deosect, produced by Zoetis, is specially developed for the control of flies and lice on donkeys and horses.
 Sweet itch horses can be plagued by midges.

 Not suitable for use on any animals for human consumption.
 POM-VPS